deepjavalibrary/djl-serving/serving/docs/lmi/conceptual_guide/lmi_engine.md

 The operating modes for the built-in inference engines are described below.

 - TensorRT-LLM (MPI): Use multiple MPI processes to run the backends
-- LMI-Dist (MPI): Launching using multiple MPI processes to control for different GPUs
 - vLLM (Python): vLLM internally will use Ray to spin up multiple processes
 - HuggingFace Accelerate (Python): HF Accelerate internally managed the process workflow
 - TransformerNeuronX (Python): The Neuron backend engine, internally it will use multi-threading to run with Neuron cores.